 Online Training Opportunities

 This page provides information and links to online transition-related courses from Project 10 and other partners.
 The courses are designed for new teachers or those who need a refresher in selected secondary transition requirements and effective practices.
 The courses may also be used by other stakeholders who desire to expand their knowledge of Florida's secondary transition requirements and related practices.
-The courses are available on the Personnel Development Portal.
+The courses are available on the BEESS Portal - Professional Development Alternatives.

 The Project 10 online courses are self-paced, independent study.
 Upon successful completion, participants can print a certificate that may be submitted to the district for possible in-service points.